-Communications Best Practices Communicate urgency and risk Outreach materials should clearly communicate urgency and the risks posed by defective Takata airbag inflators.
-Focus group participants indicated they would want to be notified of such a serious recall with urgent, disruptive messages.
-Use high-impact graphics and words Messaging should capture the attention of vehicle owners so that the materials are not simply discarded or forgotten.
+Communications Best Practices Communicate urgency and risk I detective Lakata airbag inflators - Focus group participants indicated they would Use high-impact graphics and words Messaging should capture the attention of vehicle owners so that the materials are not simply discarded or forgotten.
 Materials that incorporate bright, attention-grabbing colors, words like "kill" and "explode" and provocative messaging drive action most effectively.
 In contrast, words like "defective" and "faulty" are less likely to motivate action.
 Use non-verbal images Messaging should employ non-verbal iconography like the Takata airbag recall shrapnel hazard logo (displayed on the front of this report), which depicts sharp metal fragments exploding out of a steering wheel using clear, simple shapes and bright colors.
 Use simple words and phrases Messaging should be clear and easy to understand, and avoid technical or confusing language.
-Personalize message content Outreach should appear to be a legitimate personalized communication and not a mass mailing.
-The owner's name and a picture of the make, model and model year of the owner's vehicle should be used.
+Personalize message content Outreach should appear to be a legitimate personalized communication and mass mailing.
+The owner's name and a picture of the make, model and n year of the owner's vehicle should be used.
 Use real-life examples of victims Real-life stories about victims of defective Takata airbag inflators help vehicle owners better understand the danger to them and their loved ones.
-Clearly convey that recall repairs are free Messaging should clearly convey that all Takata recall repairs are FREE.
+Clearly convey that recall repairs are free Messaging should clearly convey that all Takata recall repairs are FREE .
 Clearly convey free services to minimize inconvenience Manufacturers should clearly convey the availability of free services that minimize inconvenience to owners, such as loaner vehicles and mobile repair.
 Take stock of language preferences Creating content in multiple languages, or tailoring content to the preferred language of the recipient, helps ensure individuals read and understand recall outreach.

 Communications Best Practices Send frequent outreach Focus group participants, in-depth interviewees and national survey respondents all expressed the view that repeated reminders are crucial in the event of a serious, urgent safety risk.
 Most 2017 focus group participants indicated that such contact should occur at least weekly, while nearly two-thirds of survey respondents indicated that several notifications each month would be appropriate.
 Individuals who were canvassed and received multiple pre-canvass communications indicated that the frequency of communications underscored for them the importance of the Takata recalls and helped convince them to act.
 Use multiple means of communication The focus groups and surveys indicated that there is no one medium of communication that is the "silver bullet" for reaching affected vehicle owners.
 Survey respondents expressed preferences for various modes of communication, such as traditional first-class mail, email, text message and social media.
 Most focus group participants agreed that using multiple communications channels or platforms, including phone calls, emails and postal mailings, is warranted given the urgency of the issue.
-Provide an easy, simple process for taking action Outreach should provide immediate next steps to complete a repair.
-Participants in the focus groups indicated that they preferred outreach materials that provided an easy, immediate next step, such as using the AirbagRecall.com URL to check their vehicle and call a local dealer to schedule an appointment.
+Provide an easy, simple process for taking action Outreach should provide immediate next steps to complete a repair. in the focus groups indicated that they preferred outreach materials to an easy, immediate next step, such as using the AirbagRecall.com Ut their vehicle and call a local dealer to schedule an appointment.
 Convey recall messaging through local community stakeholders Recall messaging should be reinforced by trusted, local sources, including family, neighbors and community groups.